A.D.H.D. Assessment

 If you know there will be an issue obtaining the consent of all legal guardians (e.g., whereby parents are separated or divorced), please do not book until all legal guardians are in a position to freely consent or consider requesting a referral to the appropriate public sector service.

-Other reasons why a formal assessment might not proceed include, but are not limited to, risk of harm towards self and/or a severe mental health presentation.
+Other reasons why a formal assessment might not proceed at this practice include, but are not limited to, risk of any kind, an unaddressed moderate-to-severe mental health presentation, and being unable to engage in the assessment process.

 Terms of Service